Welcome to ÖTILLÖ Experience

 In the beginning of August the water is warm for Sweden, around 18 degrees.
 The swims are protected, the runs are easy and the atmosphere is booming.
 This will give you a real taste of Swedish island life on the West Coast and swimrun in a beautiful environment.

+We have designed a new racecourse in 2022.
 The ÖTILLÖ Swimrun Experience course in the Gothenburg Southern archipelago is exciting.
 It has several short swim and running sections and you get to swimrun in this unique environment.

 The Experience race is exactly what the name implies, a swimrun experience for those completely new to the sport or for those not ready to compete over bigger distances.